 The thesis uncovers the effects of independence referendums on secessionist dynamics, including state-creation, peace and stability, and long-term implications for the future of the secessionist movement or international law.
 It uses a quantitative and qualitative mixed-method approach which includes the creation of a new dataset on secessionist movements and independence referendums from 1905 to 2014, and interviews with Montenegrin and politicians, academics and civil society representatives.

 The focus is on independence referendums which have been recognised by both the central authority of the state and the secessionists.
 It investigates whether and how they affect secessionist dynamics and the likelihood of achieving a new independent state.
-Using a mixed method approach it unpacks the complex relationship between the specific context within which a secessionist movements takes place, the presence of an independence referendum and the secessionist outcome.
+Using a mixed method approach it unpacks the complex relationship between the specific context within which a secessionist movement takes place, the presence of an independence referendum and the secessionist outcome.

 The research is also concerned with the consequences of the referendum designs and campaigns on the electorate, notably its polarization, and how they affect the likelihood of secession, peaceful transition and may set internal and external (international) precedents.

-The PhD thesis covers: International relations and state-recognition, constitutional law, nationalism, ethnic conflict, political parties, political behaviour, referendums and voting systems, surveys and opinion polls assessment, referendum campaigns, electoral polarization and media.
+The PhD thesis covers: International Relations and state-recognition, constitutional law, nationalism, ethnic conflict, political parties, political behaviour, referendums and voting systems, surveys and opinion polls assessment, referendum campaigns, electoral polarization, and media.